-https://en.apu.ac.jp/academic/page/apu-net/basic support.html/?c=17
+https://en.apu.ac.jp/academic/system/basic support/

 Usage of Graduate Facilities on a Non-class Day

 If a student desires to use any graduate facility on a non-class day, a "Request for Special Permission for Non-Class Day Usage" signed by the student's supervisor must be submitted to the Academic Office at least 2 business days prior to use.
 If approved, the facility will be opened during the requested period.